campbell996/Exile-Australia-mission.pbo/README.md

 	class Exile
 	{
 		template = Exile.Australia;  // Exile.Namalsk, Exile.Altis, Exile.Tanoa, ExileEscape.Altis, ExileEscape.Tanoa

-		// do NOT use custom difficulties!
-		// Use either ExileRegular or ExileHardcore
-		// or you will break Exile!
-		difficulty = "ExileRegular";
-	};
-};

 Step 4.
 Add >>> @Exile;@ExileServer;@Australia;@PLPMarkers; <<< to your server start perameters.